Integrated Neurology Services

 Researchers have identified more than 80 autoimmune disorders, which affect more than 24 million Americans.
 Autoimmune disorders affect any body system and can cause a variety of symptoms, which can make getting an accurate diagnosis difficult.
-The board-certified neurologists at Integrated Neurology Services, with four clinics located in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and Reston, specialize in the diagnosis and treatment of autoimmune disorders.
+The board-certified neurologists at Integrated Neurology Services, with four clinics located in four Northern Virginia locations in Alexandria, Falls Church, Lorton, and serving the Vienna, VA community, specialize in the diagnosis and treatment of autoimmune disorders.
 To get answers to your health questions, contact the office by phone or online today.

 Autoimmune disorders refer to diseases in which your immune system mistakenly attacks healthy cells, tissues, or organs in your body.
 Normally, your immune system protects your body from harmful substances by producing antibodies that attack and destroy them.
 With an autoimmune disorder, your immune system can’t distinguish healthy tissue from harmful substances, so the immune system attacks the healthy cells.